ocschwar/tokio-modbus/README.md

        call() method, with a request and response PDU.
 That allows the same thing to be implemented for RS-485, with the only change required applying to the parse() function.
 It needs to split the MBAP parse off.

     5. Enable multiple slaves on one por.
-(I.e. array indexed by MBAP)
+(I.e. array indexed by MBAP) [DONE]